![]() |

 You can download this project from the Github repository

 This is a project born out of necessity.
 Another thing I was working on needed an enormous backplane.
-A PCB with sixteen connectors, with 1100 pins on each connector.
-That’s 17,600 individual pads.
-Here, just take a look:
+A PCB with sixteen connectors, with 1,100 pins on each connector.
+That’s 17,600 individual pads, and 8,192 airwires that need to be routed Here, just take a look:

 Look at that shit.
-Hand routing this would take a month.
+Hand routing this would take months.
 I tried FreeRouting, the KiCad autorouter plugin, for a laugh and it routed 4% of the traces in seven hours.
-If that trend held, which it wouldn’t, that would be a month of autorouting.
-I had a few options, all of which would take weeks.
+If that trend held, which it wouldn’t, that would be a month of autorouting, and it probably wouldn’t work in the end.
+I had a few options, all of which would take far too long

 When confronted with a task that will take months, always choose the more interesting path.